Fur Samples

 * were there differences between samples if we provided more than one?

 Cloth samples from cat bedding may have inconsistent allergens, or allergens from more than one Siberian.
-Fur from kittens is inconsistent until they are over 4 – 6 months old, and should not be used to determine reactions.
+Fur from kittens is inconsistent until they are over 6 months old (sometimes up to a year), and should not be used to determine reactions.

 Allergen levels vary tremendously between Siberians.
 Allergen levels may rise during the rut season, pregnancy, or nursing.
 Testing with kittens may causes false reactions, as nursing kittens may trigger milk allergies.
 Young kittens play in the litterbox, and their fur becomes covered with dust and allergens.